findmyname666/pinephone/README.md

 ### Initial Set-Up

-It all started at Christmas Eve, thanks to my great wife, when I got my first linux phone [**PINEPHONE**][1].
-The phone was preloaded with manjaro OS e.g. [manjaro community edition][2].
+It all started at Christmas Eve, thanks to my awesome wife, when I got my first linux phone [**PINEPHONE**][1].
+The phone was preloaded with manjaro OS e.g. [manjaro community edition][2] and assembled with 3GB RAM, 32GB eMMC storage.

 **Power UP**

 To power up the phone you need to remove platic sticker which isolates battery from the phone.
-You can find detailed instructions in [pinephone wiki][3], section 'first time installation'.
+You can find detailed instructions in [pinephone wiki][3], section _first time installation_.
 Once done I booted the phone into OS by pressing the power button, bigger one on the right side.
 Suprisingly it worked without issues :)
 Though I encountered the first issue a second later.

 **Black screen after login**.

 Manjaro OS default user is called _manjaro_ with password _123456_.
-You need to type password before you can use the phone.
+You need to login with password everytime you use the phone.
 Once I entered the password the screen became black.
 The issue repeated also after reboot.
-Fortunately I found [this][4] closed issue about the similar error.
-It seems to be proxmity sensor hardware issue.
-The workaround is to black list kernel module for the sensor.
+Fortunately I found [this][4] closed issue reported on manjaro.
+It seems to caused by proxmity sensor and it is considered as HW issue.
+The workaround is to blacklist kernel module for the sensor.

 - I wasn't able to access OS therefore I had to download & flash _jumpdrive_ utility to sdcard as mentioned in the [pinephone installation istruction wiki][5], section, _Installation to the eMMC_.
 It allow you to boot from micro SD and exposes the internal eMMC flash storage.
 You can used it as another device when the PinePhone is connected to a computer.